abdelrahman-montasser/Transistor_Current_Prediction_Model/README.md

 We employ a Deep neural network with multiple layers for predicting MOS transistor current.
 The architecture includes:

 - Input layer
-- Hidden layers with LeakyReLU activation
+- Hidden layers with ReLU activation
-- Output layer with linear activation
+- Output layer with ReLU activation

 ## Training Process